 Because other alternatives are usually expensive and disruptive, you may want to somehow live with what you have.
-Martin Ward [16] observes, "For many of these so called legacy systems the option of throwing the system away and re-writing it from scratch is not economically viable."
+Martin Ward [24] observes, "For many of these so called legacy systems the option of throwing the system away and re-writing it from scratch is not economically viable."

 Indeed, there may be no strong motivations to change; Harry Sneed noted that "Recent studies show that 80% of the actual IT-production is carried out by legacy systems."
-[12] Businesses may be understandably reluctant to make major changes.
+[20] Businesses may be understandably reluctant to make major or potentially disruptive changes.

 Continuing to use the existing application can be the best choice if demands for change aren't severe: its incremental costs are smallest.
-You may decide to "live with" the existing application if:
+You may decide to "live with" the existing application is:

-- requirements for enhancements can be handled by current staff using current processes, procedures, and tools; - the application code is sufficiently readable that updates can be made reasonably easily; - the existing support staff understands the application and the business processes it supports; - doing things differently will create higher costs and pain levels.
+- requirements for enhancements can be handled by current staff using current processes, procedures, and tools; - the application code is sufficiently readable that updates can be made reasonably easily; - the existing support staff understands the application and the business processes it supports; - doing things differently will create business risks, higher costs, and disruptions.